Vasysik/repotxt/README.md

 - Click files to open them in the editor
 - Toggle files/folders to include/exclude from analysis
 - See excluded items marked with a closed eye icon
+- Your exclusion choices are saved for each project.

 ### Analysis Types
 - **Regular Analysis**: Basic file structure and content analysis